apache/systemds/docs/hadoop-batch-mode.md

 two of the most important ways to invoke SystemML are Hadoop Batch and Spark Batch modes.
 Here, we will look at SystemML's Hadoop Batch mode in more depth.

 We will look at running SystemML with Standalone Hadoop, Pseudo-Distributed Hadoop, and Distributed Hadoop.
-We will first run SystemML on a single machine in Hadoop Standalone mode.
+We will first run SystemML on a single machine with Hadoop running in Standalone mode.
 Next, we'll run SystemML on HDFS in Hadoop's Pseudo-Distributed mode on a single machine, followed by Pseudo-Distributed mode with YARN.
 After that, we'll set up a 4-node Hadoop cluster and run SystemML on Distributed Hadoop with YARN.